StephenGemin/Calculator_Android_App/README.md

 # Calculator_Android_App
-A simple *(basic and scientific)* android calculator app written in Kotlin
+Basic and scientific android calculator app with unit testing all written using Kotlin

 <br>